dushyg/findFalcone/README.md

 This project using Travis CI for continiuos integration and deployment.
 As soon as a new pull request is submitted on github, the code is checked for linting errors, build errors, unit test case success.
-The code is then deployed to Surge web servers.
+The code is then deployed to 'Surge' web servers.

 ## Application deployment on Surge